We should ignore the child when they act out! – Or should we?

 Stonewalling According to Kathy Nickerson, Ph.D, a clinical psychologist who specializes in relationships, “The recipient of stonewalling feels ignored, misunderstood, invalidated, and just plain hurt.”
 Many people tell her “they feel so unimportant that they don’t even deserve a response.”

 The child who scowls at their younger sibling and pushes them over out of frustration as they say; “no bad boy, don’t break up my lego!” is not a naughty child who needs to be punished, but a child who is in the very slow and gradual process of developing impulse control and social skills, (just like other skills such as reading and writing).
 What they need is our genuinely patient help and guidance.
+Check out our articles on the topic of sibling struggles and aggression.
 If we want big sibling to learn to manage that aggressive impulse and say “I’m angry that you broke my lego, do you want to play with this instead?”, then the child needs to be on the receiving end of their wrongdoings being repeatedly responded to with clear non-attacking reflection, along with problem solving possible solutions; “it looks like your little brother is upset about you pushing him over, come with me honey (offering your hand) let’s help him feel better.
 You both want to play with the lego don’t you, hmm this is tricky isn’t it.
 Let’s think about how we can solve this problem?”

 Aggression is a cry for help.
 Contrary to what parents hope, the child who’s put in time out for hurting little brother likely feels so upset and rejected, that they’re very unlikely to be able to think clearly about what might have worked better, let alone feel genuine remorse.
 Their thinking is likely fuelled by their upset feelings and perhaps a desire to not get caught next time.
 They’re unable to process all those feelings without their parent’s help, and will likely become even more resentful of little brother who started the whole thing in the first place!